oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 ## <a name="NavigationPropertyRestriction"></a>[NavigationPropertyRestriction](./Org.OData.Capabilities.V1.xml#L239:~:text=<ComplexType%20Name="-,NavigationPropertyRestriction,-")

-Using a property _R_ of this complex type in a [`NavigationRestrictions`](#NavigationRestrictions) annotation
+Using a property of `NavigationPropertyRestriction` in a [`NavigationRestrictions`](#NavigationRestrictions) annotation
-          is discouraged in favor of using an annotation with the term _R_ from this vocabulary and a target path starting with a container and ending in the `NavigationProperty`, unless the favored alternative is impossible because a dynamic expression requires an instance path whose evaluation starts at the target of the `NavigationRestrictions` annotation.
+          is discouraged in favor of using an annotation with the corresponding term from this vocabulary and a target path starting with a container and ending in the `NavigationProperty`, unless the favored alternative is impossible because a dynamic expression requires an instance path whose evaluation starts at the target of the `NavigationRestrictions` annotation.
 See [this example](../examples/Org.OData.Capabilities.V1.capabilities.md).

 Property|Type|Description
 :-------|:---|:----------
-[NavigationProperty](./Org.OData.Capabilities.V1.xml#L246:~:text=<ComplexType%20Name="-,NavigationPropertyRestriction,-")|NavigationPropertyPath|Navigation properties can be navigated<br>The target path of a [`NavigationRestrictions`](#NavigationRestrictions) annotation followed by this navigation property path addresses the resource to which the other properties of this complex type apply.
+[NavigationProperty](./Org.OData.Capabilities.V1.xml#L246:~:text=<ComplexType%20Name="-,NavigationPropertyRestriction,-")|NavigationPropertyPath|Navigation properties can be navigated<br>The target path of a [`NavigationRestrictions`](#NavigationRestrictions) annotation followed by this navigation property path addresses the resource to which the other properties of `NavigationPropertyRestriction` apply.
 Instance paths that occur in dynamic expressions are evaluated starting at the boundary between both paths, which must therefore be chosen accordingly.
 [Navigability](./Org.OData.Capabilities.V1.xml#L255:~:text=<ComplexType%20Name="-,NavigationPropertyRestriction,-")|[NavigationType?](#NavigationType)|Supported navigability of this navigation property
 [FilterFunctions](./Org.OData.Capabilities.V1.xml#L258:~:text=<ComplexType%20Name="-,NavigationPropertyRestriction,-")|\[String\]|List of functions and operators supported in filter expressions<br>If not specified, null, or empty, all functions and operators may be attempted.
 [FilterRestrictions](./Org.OData.Capabilities.V1.xml#L262:~:text=<ComplexType%20Name="-,NavigationPropertyRestriction,-")|[FilterRestrictionsType?](#FilterRestrictionsType)|Restrictions on filter expressions